 The Department of History offers two program options for students interested in earning a master's degree in history—the terminal M.A. track and the M.A./Ph.D. track.

 Students interested in graduate work may obtain a copy of the current Guide to Graduate Study from the Department of History website.
-The guide is revised every summer to include the latest faculty listings, research interests of faculty members, detailed regulations on study toward advanced degrees, and other information for students.
+The guide is revised annually to include the latest faculty listings, research interests of faculty members, detailed regulations on study toward advanced degrees, and other information for students.

 The Master of Arts program in history requires a minimum of 30 s.h. of graduate credit and is offered with two options: one for students who plan to work toward the Ph.D., the other for students who do not.
 The two plans differ mainly in their concentration in fields: the Ph.D. track emphasizes development of research capabilities culminating in the essay; the non-Ph.D. track stresses breadth of learning.

 The M.A. with Ph.D. track requires completion of a research essay.
-Students must earn at least 24 s.h. of the minimum of 30 s.h. required for the degree in Department of History courses numbered 3000 or above, including at least two seminars, or one seminar and one readings course numbered 6000 or above.
+Students must earn at least 24 s.h. of the minimum of 30 s.h. required for the degree in history or related field courses numbered 3000 or above, including at least two seminars, or one seminar and one readings course numbered 6000 or above.
 One seminar or readings course must be taken in each of the first two semesters of residence.
 Students must earn 12 s.h. in the area of their essay topic and at least 6 s.h. in a second division, including either a seminar or a readings course numbered 6000 or above.
 Students in this track are required to take HIST:6001 First-Year Graduate Colloquium during their first semester in the program; HIST:6002 History Research Methods must be completed prior to earning the M.A. degree.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.

 The University of Iowa’s history graduates who earn an M.A. experience remarkable job placement rates, depending on their area of study.
-Graduate & Postdoctoral Career Services offers multiple resources to assist students in locating opportunities and preparing for jobs upon completion of the program.
+Graduate and Postdoctoral Career Services offers multiple resources to assist students in locating opportunities and preparing for jobs upon completion of the program.